wetransform/inspire-extensions/patterns/_posts/2016-06-03-composition.markdown

 1. In composition, the lifecycle of the contained object is bound to the lifecycle of the containing object.
 1. In aggregation, the lifecycle of the contained object is independent of the lifecycle of the containing object.
 The contained object can thus exist independently and even be shared by more than one containing object.

+TODO: Split Composition and Aggregation; make cardinality difference clear (1:n vs n:m)

+TODO: How can a composition be an INSPIRE pattern?
+Can the lifecycle of an INSPIRE object be dependent on an non-INSPIRE object?

+TODO Note: If you discover need for a composition, make sure you resolve the associated organisational issues that come from ownership of the composed class.
+You should not use composition between models/data sets maintained b different organisations or have a trusted relationship?

 For the purpose of INSPIRE extensions, we'll refer to both modes as composition.
 The defining characteristic of the composition is that we build a whole object from parts, where there is a ```contains``` association between the parts.

 ## Structure